 - 221. Enclosure.
 Under this class of protection, a reasonably well enclosed space is assumed in order to minimize the loss of the extinguishing medium.
 The area of allowable unclosable openings depends upon the type of combustibles involved. - 2211.
-For flash or surface type fires such as will be present with flammable liquids, the total square foot area of unclosable openings should not exceed 3 per cent of the cubic foot volume of the space or 10 per cent of the total square foot area of all sides, top and bottom of the enclosure, whichever is smaller.
-These unclosable openings shall be compensated for by additional carbon dioxide as specified in Sub-section 2351.
-If this area is exceeded the system should be tested to assure proper performance. - 2212.
-For deep seated fires such as will be involved with solids, unclosable openings should be restricted to small openings near or in the ceiling.
-If any other openings than ceiling openings are involved, the system should be tested to assure proper performance.
+For flash or surface-type fires such as will be present with flammable liquids, the total square foot area of unclosable openings not exceeding 3 per cent of the cubic foot volume of the space or 10 per cent of the total square foot area of all sides top and bottom of the enclosure, whichever is smaller, shall be compensated for by additional carbon dioxide as specified in Sub-section 2351.
+If this area is exceeded the system shall be tested to assure proper performance. - 2212.
+For deep seated fires such as will be involved with solids, unclosable openings shall be restricted to small openings near or in the ceiling unless the system is tested to assure proper performance.

 - 2213.
-To be adequately protected by carbon dioxide, the enclosure shall be so arranged that the fire will be confined within the enclosure or protection shall be provided for such adjacent hazards which may be possible re-ignition sources. - 2214.
-The discharge of carbon dioxide into a closed space may cause egress of flammable vapors and gases and their safe venting to atmosphere without their spreading to adjacent fire hazards or work areas shall be considered.
-Where safe venting of flammable vapors and gases cannot be realized, such as in the case of process and storage tanks, the use of external local application systems outlined in Chapter 3 is required. - 222.
+To prevent fire from spreading through openings to adjacent hazards or work areas which may be possible reignition sources, such openings shall be provided with automatic closures or screening nozzles.
+The gas required for such protection shall be in addition to the normal requirement for total flooding.
+See Sub-section 3436.
+Where such confinement of gas is impracticable, protection shall be extended to include these adjacent hazards or work areas. - 2214.
+In the case of process and storage tanks where safe venting of flammable vapors and gases cannot be realized, the use of external local application systems outlined in Subsection 3436 is required. - 222.
 Leakage and Ventilation.
-Since the efficiency of carbon dioxide systems depends upon the maintenance of an extinguishing concentration of carbon dioxide, leakage of gas from the space shall be kept to a minimum and compensated for by applying extra gas, - 2221.
+Since the efficiency of carbon dioxide systems depends upon the maintenance of an extinguishing concentration of carbon dioxide, leakage of gas from the space shall be kept to a minimum and compensated for by applying extra gas. - 2221.
 Where possible, openings such as doorways, windows, etc., shall be arranged to close automatically before or simultaneously with the start of the carbon dioxide discharge or Subsections 2351 and 2441 shall be followed. - 2222.
 Where forced air ventilating systems are involved, they shall be preferably shut down and/or closed before or simultaneously with the start of the carbon dioxide discharge or additional compensating gas be provided.
-See Sub-sections 2351 and 2441 - 223.
+See Sub-section 2352. - 223.
 Types of Fires.
 Fires which can be extinguished by total flooding methods may be divided into two categories; namely, (1) surface fires involving flammable liquids, gases and solids and (2) deep seated fires involving solids subject to smoldering. - 2231.
 Surface fires are the most common hazard particularly adaptable to extinguishment by total flooding systems.
-They are subject to prompt extinguishment when carbon dioxide is quickly introduced into the enclosure in sufficient quantity to overcome leakage and provide an extinguishing concentration for the particular materials involved.

-2232.
-For deep seated fires, the required extinguishing concentration must be maintained for a sufficient period of time to allow the smoldering to be extinguished and the material to cool to a point at which reignition will not occur when the inert atmosphere is dissipated.
+They are subject to prompt extinguishment when carbon dioxide is quickly introduced into the enclosure in sufficient quantity to overcome leakage and provide an extinguishing concentration for the particular materials involved. - 2232.
+For deep seated fires, the required extinguishing concentration shall be maintained for a sufficient period of time to allow the smoldering to be extinguished and the material to cool to a point at which reignition will not occur when the inert atmosphere is dissipated.
 In any event, it is necessary to inspect the hazard immediately thereafter to make certain that extinguishment is complete and to remove any material involved in the fire.

-\23.
-Carbon Dioxide Requirements for Surface Fires.
+23. Carbon Dioxide Requirements for Surface Fires.